bakkeby/xcolor/README.md

 ### Arch Linux

-`xcolor` is available in the Arch Linux [community repository](https://archlinux.org/packages/community/x86_64/xcolor/).
+The upstream `xcolor` is available in the Arch Linux [community repository](https://archlinux.org/packages/community/x86_64/xcolor/).
 To install it with [pacman](https://wiki.archlinux.org/title/Pacman):

 ``` shell
 pacman -S xcolor